vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/object-extensibility.md

 ## Implementing an `object-extension` backend

-Cloud Director supports various _channels_ for the communication with the `object-extension`.
-Each phase has predefined request and response payload [schema](../schemas/obj-ext-phase-payloads.zip) associated with it, which Cloud Director sends, and in the case of `phase.type=blocking` selections, expects to receive.
+VMware Cloud Director supports various _channels_ for the communication with the `object-extension`.
+Each phase has predefined request and response payload [schema](../schemas/obj-ext-phase-payloads.zip) associated with it, which VMware Cloud Director sends, and in the case of `phase.type=blocking` selections, expects to receive.
 For all _channel_ types, the payloads are wrapped in [envelopes](../schemas/obj-ext-channel-msg.zip):
-* `HalfDuplexEnvelope` - used by Cloud Director when sending a request, and by the extension when sending a response
+* `HalfDuplexEnvelope` - used by VMware Cloud Director when sending a request, and by the extension when sending a response
-* `ErrorMessageEnvelope` - used by Cloud Director when the last invocation ended in an error
+* `ErrorMessageEnvelope` - used by VMware Cloud Director when the last invocation ended in an error

 The envelope follows the same pattern mentioned in [message-broker.md#message-schema](message-broker.md#message-schema).
 This structure allows a single `object extension` to handle varying workflows/phases.
 The schemas of the payloads related to each particular `phase` are described in the `HalfDuplexEnvelope.payloadType` field.
 In this way the `object-extension` knows not only how to (de)serialize the payloads, but also how to route the requests to its internal specific handling logic for each `phase`.

 Alternatively, extension developers may choose to group `object extensions` to `phases` in a 1:1 relationship, meaning there is a dedicated extension for each particular phase.
-In this case the routing mentioned above is effectively performed by Cloud Director through the `selector extensions` configuration.
+In this case the routing mentioned above is effectively performed by VMware Cloud Director through the `selector extensions` configuration.

 ### Standalone mqtt RDE behavior channel
 The extension must implement the general RDE behavior invocation contract.
 The messages sent/received are of `type` `BEHAVIOR_INVOCATION`/`BEHAVIOR_RESPONSE`.
 The _envelope_ is json encoded in the `payload`(`InvocationArguments.arguments`).
 Once you decode it, the phase request is again json encoded in its `payload`.